Allen-Tildesley/examples/python_examples/GUIDE.md

 We give results obtained by both the Lowe thermostat (L) and the Shardlow algorithm (S).
-Results below were obtained with runs of 10 blocks, each 10000 steps as for the Lennard-Jones examples (program default is 10&times;1000).
+Results below were obtained with runs of 10 blocks, each 10000 steps as for the Fortran examples (program default is 10&times;1000).
 We take the default values of _a_ &rho;/T=75, and of other parameters not mentioned below.

  _T_   | &rho; | _P_ (EOS) | _P_ (L)   | _P_ (S)